 If your loved one depends on Medi-Cal and SSI, it’s critical to review these programs and their eligibility requirements each year.
 There are complicated laws and rules connected to these crucial benefits.
 Staying current on plan changes is essential to making sure your loved one’s needs are met and that they can continue to maintain their program eligibility.

-The best way to identify the necessary updates for your loved one’s special needs plan is to meet with an experienced California special needs planning attorney.
-At the Law Offices of Alice A. Salvo, we have attorneys who have extensive experience assisting clients with special needs planning.
-Contact us today to schedule your free consultation. https://www.salvolaw.com/Contact/
+The best way to identify the necessary updates for your loved one’s special needs plan is to meet with an experienced California special needs planning attorney at the Law Offices of Alice A. Salvo.
+We have attorneys with extensive experience assisting clients with special needs planning.
+Contact us to schedule a free consultation.